This paleo gravy is absolutely amazing to have with a roast, sweet potato fries, steak, and much more.

-If you want to see how to do this paleo gravy recipe, then be sure to check out the video below.
+If you want to see how to make this paleo-friendly gravy, then be sure to check out the video below.
 If you’re just after the text version, then we have the complete recipe right below the video.

 Paleo Gravy Recipe